 2. While the U.S. Army, followed by the other branches, adopted the Beretta M9 back in 1985, the Marine Corps finally got around to adopting it's own version of the service pistol.
 That gun is the M9A1.
-It features an integral accessory rail on the dustcover, upgraded sites and a few other things the Marine Corps wanted on their own version of a service sidearm.
+It features and integral accessory rail on the dustcover upgraded sites and a few other things to Marine Corps wanted on his own version of a service sidearm.
 While the Army is looking to replace its M9s, the Marine Corps appears to be very happy with its choice.

 3. Only accurate rifles are interesting.
 And even more interesting are accurate rifles you make yourself.
 The Marine Corps Weapons Battalion in Quantico, Va., makes the sniper rifles used by the United States Marine Corps.
 It started off with a Remington Model 700-based M40, but they have continued to upgrade the platform over the decades that have passed since the Vietnam war.
 Now marine gunsmiths—often the same ones who build accurized rifles for the U.S. Marine Corps shooting team—build M40A3s in Quantico.

 4. One rifle can make a difference.
 During the Marine Raider Operation on Makin Island in 1942, the Raiders took some BOys anti-tank rifles.
 While they would have been perfect for shooting up a light Japanese tanks, they didn't find any.
 What they did find were Japanese floatplanes.
 The big ones the Japanese used for hauling troops and cargo throughout its remote Pacific bases.
 The destruction of these floatplanes using a BOys antitank rifle diminished Japanese ability to reinforce crucial garrisons.